Samravp/D3.js/README.md

 # D3.js

-In this project, we are analysing the current trends that are shaping people's lives to publish on a newspaper.
+In this project, I am analysing the current trends that are shaping people's lives to publish on a newspaper.

 Outcome of the analysis are visualised by creating charts, graphs, and interactive elements to help readers understand the findings.